This is a briefing on the disease covid-19: symptoms, spread, treatment, and protection against getting covid.

 Researchers think V2 cannot access the womb of a pregnant woman.
 Researchers suspect that transmission to the fetus may be blocked not only due to the lack of virus in the mothers’ blood, but also because the major molecules used by V2 to enter cells (ACE2 receptor and TMPRSS2 enzyme) are often not physically located together in the placenta.
 Mother-to-fetus transfer of anti-V2 antibodies through the placenta is significantly lower than transfer of anti-influenza antibodies.
 1/3rd of newborns with covid got V2 from mom during labor.

 V2 can infect the brain.
 Its presence there may starve brain cells of oxygen.

 The risk factors for getting seriously sick from covid-19 is similar to those for other respiratory illnesses.
 Older people and those with underlying illnesses, especially diabetes or high blood pressure, are at increased risk.
+Those with dementia have a much greater risk of serious covid.
+“Something about dementia makes you more vulnerable,” remarked American neurologist Kristine Yaffe.
 “Patients with cancer appear to be at increased risk of mortality and severe illness due to CoV2 infection, regardless of whether they have active cancer, are on anticancer treatment, or both,” reported a study published 28 May.